4Subsea/drio-python/docs/user_guide/access_data.rst

                             aggregation_period='tick',
                             aggregation_function='mean')

     # Get all datapoints resampled to 1 minute even if there is no data.
-Empty values will be filled with null.
+Empty values will be filled with NaN.
     timeseries = client.get_samples_aggregate(series_id,
                             start='2024-01-01', end='2024-01-02',
                             aggregation_period='1m',